 The CoDeSys Runtime Toolkit’s file transfer functionality does not perform input validation, which allows an attacker to access files and directories outside the intended scope.
-This allows an attacker to upload and download any file on the device.
+This may allow an attacker to upload and download any file on the device.
 This could allow the attacker to affect the availability, integrity, and confidentiality of the device.

 The patch can be downloaded from the CoDeSys Download Center.
-3S also recommends the usage of standard security methods like firewalls or Virtual Private Network (VPN) access to prevent unauthorized access to the controller.
+3S also recommends the usage of standard security methods like firewalls or virtual private network (VPN) access to prevent unauthorized access to the controller.

-CoDeSys version 3.X is not affected by these vulnerabilities.
+CoDeSys Version 3.X is not affected by these vulnerabilities.

-- Minimize network exposure for all control system devices.
-Critical devices should not directly face the Internet.
+- Minimize network exposure for all control system devices and/or systems, and ensure that they are not accessible from the Internet.

 - Locate control system networks and remote devices behind firewalls, and isolate them from the business network.

-- When remote access is required, use secure methods, such as VPNs, recognizing that VPN is only as secure as the connected devices.
+- When remote access is required, use secure methods, such as Virtual Private Networks (VPNs), recognizing that VPNs may have vulnerabilities and should be updated to the most current version available.
+Also recognize that VPN is only as secure as the connected devices.

-ICS-CERT also provides a section for control systems security recommended practices on the US-CERT Web page.
+CISA also provides a section for control systems security recommended practices on the ICS webpage on us-cert.gov.
 Several recommended practices are available for reading and download, including Improving Industrial Control Systems Cybersecurity with Defense-in-Depth Strategies.

-Additional mitigation guidance and recommended practices are publicly available in the ICS-CERT Technical Information Paper, ICS-TIP-12-146-01A—Targeted Cyber Intrusion Detection and Mitigation Strategies.
+Additional mitigation guidance and recommended practices are publicly available on the ICS webpage on us-cert.gov in the Technical Information Paper, ICS-TIP-12-146-01B--Targeted Cyber Intrusion Detection and Mitigation Strategies.

-Organizations observing any suspected malicious activity should follow their established internal procedures and report their findings to ICS-CERT for tracking and correlation against other incidents.
+Organizations observing any suspected malicious activity should follow their established internal procedures and report their findings to CISA for tracking and correlation against other incidents.

 For any questions related to this report, please contact the CISA at: